Medullary thyroid cancer

 Medullary thyroid cancer is a form of thyroid carcinoma which originates from the parafollicular cells (C cells), which produce the hormone calcitonin.

 Medullary tumors are the third most common of all thyroid cancers and together make up about 3% of all thyroid cancer cases.
 MTC was first characterized in 1959.

 Approximately 25% of medullary thyroid cancer cases are genetic in nature, caused by a mutation in the RET proto-oncogene.
 When MTC occurs by itself it is termed sporadic medullary thyroid cancer.
-Medullary thyroid cancer is seen in people with multiple endocrine neoplasia type 2A and 2B.
+Medullary thyroid cancer is seen in people with multiple endocrine neoplasia type 2, subtypes 2A and 2B.
 When medullary thyroid cancer due to a hereditary genetic disorder occurs without other endocrine tumours it is termed familial medullary thyroid cancer.

 Signs and symptoms

 The major clinical symptom of metastatic medullary thyroid carcinoma is diarrhea; occasionally a patient will have flushing episodes.
 Both occur particularly with liver metastasis, and either symptom may be the first manifestation of the disease.
 The flushing that occurs in medullary thyroid carcinoma is indistinguishable from that associated with carcinoid syndrome.
 In MTC, the flushing, diarrhea, and itching (pruritus) are all caused by elevated levels of calcitonin gene products (calcitonin or calcitonin gene-related peptide).
 By comparison, the flushing and diarrhea observed in carcinoid syndrome is caused by elevated levels of circulating serotonin.

 Medullary thyroid carcinoma may also produce a thyroid nodule and enlarged cervical lymph nodes.

 Sites of spread of medullary thyroid carcinoma include local lymph nodes in the neck, lymph nodes in the central portion of the chest (mediastinum), liver, lung, and bone.
 Spread to other sites such as skin or brain occurs but is uncommon.